 *For the purposes of this grant, a Victorian Jewish community organisation is an organisation whose primary purpose is to serve, support or represent the Victorian Jewish community.

-If you have a question, contact communitygrant@semphn.org.au by 11:59pm Friday 12 June 2026.
+If you have a question, contact communitygrant@semphn.org.au by 11:59pm (AEST), Thursday 2 July 2026.

-The FAQ document will be updated throughout the grant question period.
+The FAQ document will be updated throughout the question period.
 Please check it regularly for new information.

 Consultation

 To ensure a community-driven approach to supporting the wellbeing of the Victorian Jewish community, SEMPHN commissioned Impact Co. in early 2026 to consult with 17 organisations.
+This included Jewish organisations as well as mainstream mental health and community health organisations.

-The consultation aimed to understand the most effective services currently available and identify opportunities to further build capacity and boost resilience within the Victorian Jewish community.
+The consultation informed the our approach to the Victorian Jewish Community Wellbeing Grant by identifying the most effective services currently available and opportunities to further build capacity and boost resilience within the Victorian Jewish community.

-It involved individual interviews and focus groups with the 17 organisations followed by 2 Community Validation Forums where all 17 organisations were brought together to validate and provide feedback on Impact Co.’s findings.
+The consultation took place from February to April 2026 and involved individual interviews and focus groups with the 17 organisations followed by 2 Community Validation Forums where all 17 organisations were brought together to validate and provide feedback on Impact Co.’s findings.

 Related services and resources